ThothLogos/rosipov-theme/README.md

 ## Ruslan Osipov's Theme - For iTerm2, QTerminal, xfce4-terminal, Terminator

-I came across a delightful theme as part of Mintty on Windows, called `rospiov`.
+I came across a delightful theme as part of Mintty on Windows, called `rosipov`.
 I fell in love and wanted to use it in my other terminals.
-This color scheme was created by [Ruslan Ospivov](https://www.rosipov.com) and the values are taken directly from [his blog post here](https://www.rosipov.com/blog/mintty-color-scheme-cygwin/).
+This color scheme was created by [Ruslan Osipov](https://www.rosipov.com) and the values are taken directly from [his blog post here](https://www.rosipov.com/blog/mintty-color-scheme-cygwin/).

 There are two versions: the original values or one with a brighter foreground value.